ghc/ghc/docs/users_guide/glasgow_exts.rst

     Type checker will allow inferred types for holes.

-A partial type signature is a type signature containing special placeholders written with a leading underscore (e.g., "``_``", "``_foo``", "``_bar``") called *wildcards*.
+A partial type signature is a type signature containing special placeholders called *wildcards*.
+A wildcard is written as an underscore (e.g. "``_``") or, if :extension:`NamedWildCards` is enabled, any identifier with a leading underscore (e.g. "``_foo``", "``_bar``").
 Partial type signatures are to type signatures what :ref:`typed-holes` are to expressions.
 During compilation these wildcards or holes will generate an error message that describes which type was inferred at the hole's location, and information about the origin of any free type variables.
 GHC reports such error messages by default.

 Unlike :ref:`typed-holes`, which make the program incomplete and will generate errors when they are evaluated, this needn't be the case for